 Castle Views personal development curriculum is designed to equip students with the information to support them through the challenges of their formative years, as well as encouraging them to be open-minded global citizens and fully prepared for life in modern Britain.
 The information provided and nature of the delivery will allow students to make informed decisions about their well-being, relationships and health.
 Today’s children and young people are growing up in an increasingly complex world and living their lives seamlessly on and offline.
 This presents many positive and exciting opportunities but also many challenges and risks.
 In this environment, children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way.

-All pupils will have one lesson a fortnight focusing on these areas in addition to daily 20 minute tutor sessions.
-These sessions are with form tutors, this is to ensure that the diverse range of topics are covered in supportive and positive learning environments.
+All pupils will have lessons (KS3 two hours a fortnight and KS4 one hour a fortnight) focusing on these areas in addition to daily 20 minute tutor sessions.
+These sessions are with experienced members of staff ensuring that the diverse range of topics are covered in supportive and positive learning environments.
 Please see the below timetables (split for week A and week B) which indicates the tutor time structure.

 Within these themes the following topics will be covered in both key stages at appropriate levels, parts of which are also covered in other areas of the curriculum ensuring deeper understanding;

 - - Emotional health and well being

 - - Government and politics

 - - British Values